xiaohunqupo/ifcplusplus/README.md

 ## Follow-up and alternative to IFC++

-IfcSplitAndMerge is a light weight but high performance application based on web-ifc: https://github.com/ifcquery/IfcSplitAndMerge
+IfcSplitAndMerge is a light weight but high performance application based on web-ifc (not IFC++): https://github.com/ifcquery/IfcSplitAndMerge

 <img width="2550" height="1696" alt="Screenshot 2025-09-30 104907" src="https://github.com/user-attachments/assets/eb77f3e0-e6d5-4365-a6a4-09c8894cde45" />